bkuhn/talks/ELC-2014/compliance.markdown

 + Confidentiality is something violators ask for.

+# What Conservancy Strives to Avoid

++ Junking products (that's bad for the environment).

++ Injunctions:
+     + We've gotten them &hellip;
+     + &hellip; but only after a year or more of ongoing violation.
+     + &hellip; and only after many warnings about compliance progress stymied.

++ Companies switching away from GPL'd software.
+     + We *all* want them to use: just in compliance

 # What's CCS?

 + The point of GPL is not merely to examine the source.